peterjc/galaxy_blast/README.rst

-There is one folder for each Tool or Tool Suite released on the Galaxy Tool Shed, a shared ``test-data`` folder used for functional test sample data, and a ``tool-data`` folder used for configuration files.
+There is one folder for each Tool or Tool Suite released on the Galaxy Tool Shed, a shared ``test-data`` folder used for functional test sample data, and shared a ``tool-data`` folder used for configuration files.

 Testing
 =======

-Most of there Galaxy tools include a <tests> section in the tool XML files, which defines one or more functional tests - listing sample input files and user parameters, along with the expected output.
+Most of these Galaxy tools include a <tests> section in the tool XML files, which defines one or more functional tests - listing sample input files and user parameters, along with the expected output.
 If you install the tools, you can run these tests via Galaxy's ``run_functional_tests.sh`` script -